 invest and save your wealth in the most efficient ways possible

 The above points list a sample and not exhaustive.

 Who benefits from these financial planners?

 Are financial planners worthy for everyone or a selected few?

 Most people in India argue that this financial planning service, though steeply gaining popularity and rising in quantity, is just suited for the few rich people in a society who do not have to go through the everyday troubles of a common man.

 Is that true?
-You can understand who can be benefited from Financial Planners from below points.
+You can understand who can be benefited from Financial Planners from the below points.

 1. Risk Assessment and Management